 Best Apples to Use

-You want to use both sweet and tart apples in this apple crumb bars recipe for the most flavor.
+You want to use both sweet and tart apples in this recipe to get the most flavor:

 - Sweet apple options - Honeycrisp, Fuji, Jazz, and Pink Lady